A roadmap for the House of Himalayas brand to bring Himalayan organic produce to the world

 Supplying global markets for local efforts

-Launched in December 2023, by Uttarakhand Gramya Vikas Samiti (UGVS), the HOH concept received support from Prime Minister Narendra Modi who praised its launch by saying, “House of Himalayas strengthens the concept of ‘Vocal for Local and Local for Global’.
+Launched in December 2023, by Uttarakhand Gramya Vikas Samiti (UGVS), the HoH concept received support from Prime Minister Narendra Modi who praised its launch by saying, “House of Himalayas strengthens the concept of ‘Vocal for Local and Local for Global’.

 The brand is promoting high-altitude farm and non-farm products like Himalayan red rice, pulses, edible oils, essential oils and value-added products such as millet biscuits.
-HOH products are available on Amazon, with plans to expand retail distribution in metro Indian cities and the global stage.
+HoH products are available on Amazon, with plans to expand retail distribution in metro Indian cities and the global stage.

 Quality over quantity

-HOH seeks to sustain Himalayan resources like air, water, soil, and biodiversity.
+HoH seeks to sustain Himalayan resources like air, water, soil, and biodiversity.
 As stated above, raising produce in the Himalayas is challenging, it requires specialized techniques honed over time.
 This manifests in the production of limited but high-quality quantities so that the Himalaya’s organic bounty can replenish and remain a protected, unique and sought-after offering.

-HOH will also enhance the value of indigenous organic farming in the Himalayas by acquiring a geographical indication* (GI) tag, so that it can charge higher prices in a market that prioritizes social, environmental, and health concerns.
+HoH will also enhance the value of indigenous organic farming in the Himalayas by acquiring a geographical indication* (GI) tag, so that it can charge higher prices in a market that prioritizes social, environmental, and health concerns.
 In addition, the brand will pool supply-chain resources to mitigate climate change and factor costs of location-specific supply limitations.

 Laying the ground work

 Women on Wings has worked with the House of Himalayas since January 2024 so that fair jobs could be co-created.
-During a six-week time span with Minerva, a strategy advisory, we overhauled HOH’s business plan to take advantage of an enormous and growing Indian FMCG (fast moving consumer goods) market that in 2023 was INR 64.25 lakh crore ($ 774.14 bn) and a INR 5500 crore global organic food export market.
+During a six-week time span with Minerva, a strategy advisory, we overhauled HoH’s business plan to take advantage of an enormous and growing Indian FMCG (fast moving consumer goods) market that in 2023 was INR 64.25 lakh crore ($ 774.14 bn) and a INR 5500 crore global organic food export market.

 “We cleaned, segregated and benchmarked data from a full competitive analysis.
 We contextualized global factors for why a premium price can be asked, and facilitated workshops and many meetings,” says Women on Wings joint Managing Director Shilpa Mittal Singh.

-“We undertook this whole process to come up with a macro-strategic point of view to shape the scope of HOH’s branding and financial projections for a three-year business plan.
-With this data-driven approach we challenged HOH team’s own aspirations for a higher sales turnover number.
+“We undertook this whole process to come up with a macro-strategic point of view to shape the scope of HoH’s branding and financial projections for a three-year business plan.
+With this data-driven approach we challenged HoH team’s own aspirations for a higher sales turnover number.
 So that a greater amount of women can be impacted and their income increases.”

 Funding the creation of a positive future